Anglers often wonder if bluegill and sunfish are the same things – well the truth is, a bluegill is a type of sunfish.

 Like most sunfish, bluegill have a dark green or brown appearance.
 In some adult males there are deep green or dark brown vertical lines appearing on the body.

 Sunfish are omnivores, and bluegills tend to eat just about anything you can put on a small fishing hook. (see here for our article on how to catch bluegill).
-They are gluttonous and will not only eat water insects, worms, phytoplankton, and algae, but they will actually eat their own eggs from time to time.
+They are gluttonous and will not only eat water insects, worms, phytoplankton, and algae, but they will actually eat their own eggs from time to time during spawning time.

 - What’s the difference between crappie and bluegill?
 Full explanation